Get exclusive member benefits & effect social change. Join Today

 Anyone can get droopy eyelids, and there aren’t substantial differences in prevalence between men and women or between ethnicities.
-However, it’s most common in older people because of the natural aging process.
+However, it’s most common in older adults because of the natural aging process.
 The levator muscle is responsible for lifting the eyelid.
 As you age, that muscle can stretch and, as a result, cause the eyelid to fall.
 Keep in mind, though, that people of all ages can be affected by this condition.
-Babies are sometimes born with it, and the cause is unknown.
+Though rare, babies are sometimes born with it.

 If your eyelids are drooping, it could be a sign of an underlying medical condition, especially if the issue affects both eyelids.
-For example, drooping eyelids could signal migraines.
 If just one of your eyelids droops, it may be a result of a nerve injury or a temporary stye.
 Routine LASIK or cataract surgery is sometimes to blame for the development of ptosis, as a result of the muscle or tendon being stretched.

-In some cases, eyelid drooping is caused by more serious conditions, such as a stroke, brain tumor, or cancer of the nerves or muscles.
+In some cases, droopy eyelid is caused by more serious conditions, such as a stroke, brain tumor, or cancer of the nerves or muscles.
 Neurological disorders that affect the nerves or muscles of the eyes — such as myasthenia gravis — can also lead to ptosis.

-The main symptom of eyelid drooping is that one or both eyelids sag.
+The main symptom of droopy eyelid is that one or both upper eyelids sag.
 In some cases, this can affect your vision.
-However, many patients find that the eyelid sagging is barely noticeable or does not happen all the time.
+However, many people find that the eyelid sagging is barely noticeable or doesn’t happen all the time.
 You may also have extremely dry or watery eyes, and you may notice that your face looks weary or tired.

-A doctor should investigate persistent eyelid drooping you may have to make sure there are no underlying conditions.
+A doctor should investigate persistent droopy eyelid to make sure there are no underlying conditions.
 This is especially important if you notice that migraine headaches or other issues have shown up since you first noticed the drooping.

 Your doctor will likely perform a physical exam and ask you about your medical history.
 Once you have explained how often the eyelids droop and the length of time this has been happening, your doctor will run some tests to find the cause.

-For example, a slit-lamp exam may be done so that your doctor can take a close look at your eye with the help of high-intensity light.
-Your eyes may be dilated for this exam, so expect some slight eye discomfort.
+A slit lamp exam may be performed so that your doctor can take a close look at your eye with the help of high-intensity light.
+Your eyes may be dilated for this exam, so you may experience some slight eye discomfort.

-Another exam that can be used to diagnose issues such as eyelid drooping is the Tensilon test.
-Your doctor may inject a drug called Tensilon into one of your veins.
-You may be asked to cross your eyes or do other movements that use your eye muscles.
+Another exam that can be used to diagnose issues such as droopy eyelid is the Tensilon test.
+Your doctor may inject a drug called Tensilon, known generically as edrophonium, into one of your veins.
+You may be asked to cross and uncross your legs or stand up and sit down several times.
 Your doctor will monitor you to see if the Tensilon improves your muscle strength.
-This will help him or her determine whether muscle issues are causing the eyelid drooping.
+This will help them determine whether a condition called myasthenia gravis is causing the droopy eyelid.

-The treatment for eyelid drooping depends on the specific cause and the severity of the ptosis.
+The treatment for droopy eyelid depends on the specific cause and the severity of the ptosis.
 If the condition is the result of age or is something you were born with, you may not receive treatment.
 Your doctor may explain that nothing needs to be done because the condition is not usually harmful to your health.
 However, you may opt for plastic surgery if you want to reduce the drooping.

-If your doctor finds that your eyelid drooping is caused by an underlying condition, you will likely be treated for that.
+If your doctor finds that your droopy eyelid is caused by an underlying condition, you will likely be treated for that.
 This should typically stop the eyelids from sagging.

-Eyelid drooping is rarely harmful to your health.
+Eyelid drooping isn’t usually harmful to your health.
 However, if your eyelids block your vision, you should avoid driving until the condition has been treated.
-Your long-term outlook will depend on the cause of the eyelid drooping.
+Your long-term outlook will depend on the cause of the droopy eyelid.
 Most of the time, the condition is just a cosmetic issue.
 However, since droopy eyelids can sometimes be a sign of a more dangerous condition, always consult your doctor first.